Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Conclusions

-CMB lensing science has undergone a remarkable development in the last two years \citep{Das:2011ak,Sherwin:2011gv,vanEngelen:2012va}.
+CMB lensing science has undergone a remarkable development in the previous two years \citep{Das:2011ak,Sherwin:2011gv,vanEngelen:2012va}.
 The next year is expected to bring even greater improvements.
-The $2500{\rm deg}^2$ lensing survey of the South Pole Telescope is expected have comparable statistical power to the one reported here, with a highly complementary weighting in $L-$space which is more sensitive to smaller angular scale lenses.
+The $2500{\rm deg}^2$ lensing survey of the South Pole Telescope is expected have comparable statistical power to the one reported here, with a highly complementary weighting in $L-$space that is more sensitive to smaller angular scale lenses.
 There is also additional \Planck\ data, which will improve on the measurement reported here considerably.
-The results of this paper are based on the nominal mission \Planck\ maps, collected during the first fifteen months of science operations.
-The cryogens used to maintain the 100\,mK cooling stage for the \Planck\ HFI instrument lasted considerably longer than the nominal mission lifetime, to a full mission duration of approximately thirty months.
-This additional data, set to be released in 2014, results in map noise levels which are a factor two lower in power than those used here.
-As instrumental noise constitutes approximately half of our error budget, we expect a corresponding increase of approximately 25\% in the variance of our lensing potential map as well as the uncertainties on $C_L^{\phi\phi}$.
+The results of this paper are based on the nominal-mission \Planck\ maps, collected during the first fifteen months of science operations.
+The cryogens used to maintain the 100\,mK cooling stage for the \Planck\ HFI instrument lasted considerably longer than the nominal-mission lifetime, to a full-mission duration of approximately thirty months.
+This additional data, set to be released in 2014, results in map noise levels that are roughly a factor two lower in power than those used here.
+As instrumental noise constitutes approximately half of our error budget, we expect a corresponding decrease of approximately 25\% in the variance of our lensing potential map as well as the uncertainties on $C_L^{\phi\phi}$.
 The \Planck\ polarization data, also set for release in 2014, will provide an additional powerful probe of lensing.

-\section{Null Tests}
+\section{Null tests}

 In this appendix we present several generic null tests of our lens reconstruction.
-In Appendix~\ref{sec:consistency:survey} we perform tests using lens reconstruction on the two individual 6-month full-sky surveys contained in the first \Planck\ data release.
+In Appendix~\ref{sec:consistency:survey} we perform tests using lens reconstructions on the two individual six-month full-sky surveys contained in the first \Planck\ data release.
 In Appendix.~\ref{sec:consistency:curl} we perform the curl-mode null test which is standard practice in Galaxy lensing.
 Finally, in Appendix.~\ref{sec:consistency:statest} we will perform several tests on the isotropy and Gaussianity of our MV lensing potential map.

-\subsection{Survey Consistency}
+\subsection{Survey consistency}